Set up Ubuntu on an external drive

 Once your machine has shut down, plug your USB flash drive in and turn it on.

 Go to the boot settings and select the USB flash drive again.
-Select Try Ubuntu
+Select Try Ubuntu,

 open a terminal and type:

-with whatever is in the folder.
+sudo umount /media/ubuntu/<the uuid of your media>Replace the uuid of your media with whatever is in the folder.

 Next, mount the new Ubuntu root volume from the external drive:

-Fix the UUIDs of the mount points in fstab for the external Ubuntu installation using the UUIDs you took a photo of or wrote down earlier:
+sudo mount /dev/sdx3 /mntFix the UUIDs of the mount points in fstab for the external Ubuntu installation using the UUIDs you took a photo of or wrote down earlier:

-In nano, copy paste and comment the line with the /boot/efi
+sudo nano /mnt/etc/fstabIn nano, copy paste and comment the line with the /boot/efi mount point.

 In the new line replace the current UUID with the corresponding one from

 your photo/notes.
-Check if the swap
+Check if the swap and / mount points are pointed to

 the correct volumes, save and close the file.